7 Ways To Build More Sexual Confidence

 iStock

-No one is born with low self-confidence; it always stems from something.
-And honestly, the same thing applies to feeling this way in the realm of sex as well.
-Whether it’s not feeling good about your body, struggling with feeling fully free in the bedroom, or not knowing how to get into the headspace of being able to enjoy sexual pleasure, do some sex journaling so that you can get to the root of what the issues really and truly are.
+Low self-confidence usually stems from something.
+And honestly, the same thing applies to sex as well.
+Whether it’s not feeling good about your postpartum body, struggling with feeling fully free in the bedroom, or not being able to enjoy sexual pleasure, a strategy like sex journaling might help get to the root of the issues.

-A few years ago, I wrote an article for entitled, “The Art Of Sex Journaling (And Why You Should Do It)”.
-Writing down your actual thoughts can help to give you clarity.
-For instance, say that you struggle with sexual pleasure because you’ve always faked orgasms because you’ve felt self-conscious about telling your past partners what you actually need.
-Figuring that out (via writing down your thoughts and feelings) can confirm the importance of communicating with the partner you have now.
-And being freed of that burden may remove the “block” that’s been keeping you from climaxing (or climaxing more often).
+Writing down your thoughts about sex can help to give you clarity.
+For instance, maybe you struggle with sexual pleasure or have always faked orgasms because you’ve felt self-conscious about telling past partners what you need.
+Writing out your feelings can confirm the importance of communicating with the partner you have now or help you realize what’s been holding you back.

 Get Naked More Often